 Based on the list above, it should be pretty clear that you won’t find flavored syrups among your coffee options in France.
 If you have a sweet tooth, you can always add sugar or artificial sweeteners.
 These are usually available in cafés, although you may have to ask for them.

 Or you can go one better and order the hot chocolate (chocolat chaud).
-In France it’s often made with real chocolate rather than powder as well as milk and cream and is a dessert in its own right.
+In a French coffee shop it’s often made with real chocolate rather than powder as well as milk and cream and is a dessert in its own right.

 In contrast, dairy alternatives and skim milk are less of a sure thing.
-France is whole milk country.
-Although plant based alternatives are freely available at supermarkets, there’s no guarantee cafés will have them.
+France is a whole milk country.
+Although non-dairy milk is freely available at supermarkets, there’s no guarantee cafés will have them.
 Paris’ touristy areas are the best bet but expect your luck to run out the further afield you wander.

-Feeling like you need a little something to go with your joe?
+Feeling like you need a little something to go with your cup of joe?
 Well, you’re in France, so jackpot!

-At breakfast time, traditional accompaniments to your perk are a croissant, baguette or tartine.
+At breakfast time, traditional accompaniments to your perk include croissant, baguette or tartine.
 Later on, petits fours or small pastries are the order of the day, especially if you ask for a café gourmand.

-Final Thoughts on How to Make French Coffee: Savoir Vivre in a Cup
+Final Thoughts on French Coffee: Savoir Vivre in a Cup

-French coffee culture isn’t about a specific bean, brew or preparation method, it’s all about savoir vivre.
+French coffee culture isn’t about specific coffee beans, brews or preparation methods, it’s all about savoir vivre.

 If you’re aiming for authenticity, you can’t go wrong with an espresso or espresso-based specialty.
 What’s even more important than what’s in your cup is savoring the moment.
 Smell the coffee.
 Yes, give it a sniff.
 Take in the scenery.
 Enjoy the company or people watching.
 Swallow a little more of the good life with each sip.
 Now, you’re drinking French coffee.

 Have you been to France and tried out traditional café culture or third wave establishments?
 Did you love it or hate it?
-Please share your experiences in the comments.
+Please share your experiences in the comments section.